YoelAbk6/Best2Watch/README.md

 ﻿# Best2Watch

- Client-Server application that displays media and allows to performe all CRUD operations, Using NodeJS, jQuery and AJAX.
+ A client-Server application that displays media and allows to perform all CRUD operations, Using NodeJS, jQuery, and AJAX.

- Stores the data in a JSON file, will be replaced later by mongoDB.
+ Stores the data in a JSON file will be replaced later by MongoDB.

- Features minimal styling, mostly default bootstrap - Wasn't the exe. purpose.
+ Features minimal styling, mostly default bootstrap - Wasn't the exercise purpose.